Rod Woodson: NFL records and accomplishments

+Woodson honored on the Raymond James Stadium video board as a Pro Football Hall of Fame inductee during Super Bowl XLIII in 2009.

 Woodson is among the NFL's all-time leaders in games played as a defensive back.
 In his 17 NFL seasons, Woodson recorded 71 interceptions, 1,483 interception return yards, 32 fumble recoveries (15 offensive and 17 defensive), 137 fumble return yards, 4,894 kickoff return yards, 2,362 punt return yards, and 17 touchdowns (12 interception returns, 1 fumble return, 2 kickoff returns, 2 punt returns).
 He holds the league record for interceptions returned for touchdown with 12, and is tied with 11 other players for the record for most fumble recoveries in a single game (3).
 His 1,483 interception return yards is the second most in NFL history (Ed Reed has 1,590 yards).
 His 32 fumble recoveries are a record among defensive players.
 His 71 interceptions rank third all time.

 Woodson was named to the Pro Bowl 11 times, a record for his position.
 He was also the first player to earn trips to the Pro Bowl at cornerback, safety and kick returner.
 He was named 1993's NFL Defensive Player of the Year by the Associated Press.
 He was also a 7-time All-Pro selection.
 Woodson finished second to Darrell Green in the 1988 NFL Fastest Man Contest.

 In 1994, he was named to the NFL's 75th Anniversary Team, one of only five active players to be named to the team.
 The others were Jerry Rice, Joe Montana, Reggie White and Ronnie Lott.
 In 1999, he was ranked number 87 on The Sporting News list of the 100 Greatest Football Players.
 The College Football News also honored him as one of the 100 greatest players of the 20th century.

 In 2007, he was ranked number 22 on USA Today list of the 25 best NFL players of the past 25 years.

 On January 31, 2009, Woodson was elected to the Pro Football Hall of Fame in his first year of eligibility.
 Woodson named his friend and business associate Tracy Foster as his presenter.
 Foster runs Woodson's car dealership in Pittsburgh.